arabellas-craft/arabellas-craft.github.io/_posts/2026-05-05-four-cycles-irish-mythology.md

 Things this series doesn't cover, in case you're looking for them: the Dindshenchas (place-lore poems and prose), the *immrama* and *echtrai* as a category (some are Mythological, some Kings, some sit on their own), saint's lives (a separate medieval genre), and 19th-century folk collection material like Lady Gregory and Yeats (those show up as sources but aren't cycles in their own right).

 Two podcasts will keep coming up as good companions throughout the series.
-[Story Archaeology](https://storyarchaeology.com/), with Chris Thompson and Isolde Carmody, does academic close-readings of specific Irish texts.
-[Candlelit Tales](https://www.youtube.com/candlelittales) does narrative retellings performed live with music.
+[Story Archaeology](https://storyarchaeology.com/){:target="_blank" rel="noopener noreferrer"}, with Chris Thompson and Isolde Carmody, does academic close-readings of specific Irish texts.
+[Candlelit Tales](https://www.youtube.com/candlelittales){:target="_blank" rel="noopener noreferrer"} does narrative retellings performed live with music.
 Different uses, both worth knowing about.

 Start with the gods.
 The [Mythological Cycle](/irish-mythology-mythological-cycle) is up next.